chrismedrela/docs-guide/docs/writing.md

 3. Assume that a reader doesn't know what he doesn't know.
 I.e., the reader may not know that the private key should be kept secret in order to cryptography remain secure.
 It's the writer responsibility to include that information.
+   You need to be mistake-proof.
+By the way, see [mistakeproofing.com](http://mistakeproofing.com) for some ideas outside our industry.

 4. Provide good defaults.